uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 If the condition is true the statement(s) in the loop body execute, otherwise the loop terminates.
 Finally the third expression (sometimes called _afterthough expression_) is evaluated at the end of each loop iteration and typically advances the counter.

-Since a code sample says more than a thousand words here is an example:
+As usual a code example says more than a thousand words:

 ```js
 for (let i = 0; i < 3; i++) {